Monkey Man (In Production)

 I wrote the earliest draft with George's input then left it in the care of co-directors Warren Coleman and Judy Morris, who added songs and rewrote some of the dialogue.

-After six years of painstaking CGI work plus impro work by Robin Williams and others, George invited me back to do the final polish.
+After six years of painstaking CGI work plus impro work by Robin Williams and others, George invited me back to do a final rewite.

 I was story consultant on this one, based on the touching and horrifying autobiography of former heroin addict Luke Davies.